 Homeschool Myth #3: They won’t be ready for the real world

 I feel like this one is closely related to the socializing concern but it deserves it’s own argument.
 My kids won’t have the experience of sitting in a desk for over 30 hours each week but that doesn’t mean they won’t be prepared for the real world.
-Because of the freedom they have in their childhood, I feel like they will be even better equipped to take on whatever they want to as an adult.
+The freedom they have in their childhood, will prepare them to take on whatever they want to as an adult.
 They will be confident and ready to face it.

-When people say my kids won’t be prepared for the real world, I sometimes respond by saying I don’t want to prepare them for the “real world” as it is lived by so many people.
+When people say my kids won’t be prepared for the real world, I sometimes respond by saying I don’t want to prepare them for the “real world”.
 I don’t want to prepare them to spend their lives working for someone else.

 Alternatively, my kids might be even more prepared for the real world because they are already in it.
 Most days they go everywhere with me.
 They are constantly getting a first hand look at the real world.